anjanav6/anjanav6/README.md

 - 👋 Hi, I’m @anjanav6
-- 👀 I’m interested in webapp development and ui ux design
+- 👀 I’m interested in embedded systems
-- 🌱 I’m currently learning ...web development
+- 🌱 I’m currently learning ... stm32 microcontrollers and shell scripting
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...